 Here are the key news, trends, and analysis investors need to start their trading day:

-– Associated Press and Reuters contributed to this report.
-Follow the entire market like a pro CNBC Pro.
+– The Associated Press contributed to this report.
+Track all market activity like a pro CNBC Pro.
 Find out about the pandemic with CNBC’s coronavirus coverage.